muki119/SlimRedesigned/README.md

 # SlimRedesigned
-A slim resedign using Postgres,GoLang,React and NodeJs
+A slim redesign using Postgres,GoLang,React and NodeJs